Independent comparisonAll prices in AUD

 Squarespace at a glance

-Squarespace is the design-led pick, with fewer but more polished, award-winning templates and a tighter, more structured editor.
-It suits brands and creatives that put visual quality first, and its Commerce plans drop the platform transaction fee to zero.
+Squarespace is the design-led pick, with fewer but more polished, award-winning templates, a tighter, more structured editor, and the cheaper entry price of the two.
+It suits brands and creatives that put visual quality first, and its Core plan and above drop the platform transaction fee to zero.

 Plans & Pricing